 What appealed to you most about joining a mid-sized firm?

 Noelle Indelicato: Having previously worked at a large company, I actively sought out a mid-sized law firm.
 I wanted to avoid becoming a “face in the crowd,” and I wanted to know that I would receive meaningful work early in my career.
 For me, it’s the best way to learn.
 I knew I had made the right decision as early as my time as a summer associate, when both partners and associates were clearly making an effort to get to know me.

-Christopher Riccardi: I came to Seward & Kissel as a summer associate and have spent my entire career at the firm.
-I wanted a firm where I would be exposed to substantive areas of practices from the beginning of my career, where projects would be staffed leanly and where I could take on a higher level of responsibility earlier in my career than if I had been one of many junior associates at a large firm.
+Kevin Neubauer: I came to Seward & Kissel as a summer associate and have spent the majority of my legal career at the firm – I served as in-house counsel in the legal department of a large private equity firm for 2 years before returning to Seward & Kissel.
+I wanted a firm where I would be exposed to substantive areas of practices from the beginning of my career, where projects would be staffed leanly and where I could take on a higher level of responsibility earlier in my career than if I had been one of many junior associates at a large firm, all while working with market-leading clients.
 I found that at Seward.
 We care about the development of our associates, both professionally and personally, and put a lot of time and resources into their development.
 The majority of our partners have spent their entire legal careers at the firm (i.e., straight from law school and in most cases, having been part of our summer associate program).
 Our size allows our attorneys to get to know each other very well and the ties among Seward & Kissel lawyers, both past and present, remain long and deep.

 How might Seward & Kissel’s strategy differ to a larger firm’s?
 What kind of clients does the firm target?